veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-bar-chart.md

     ChartLabels:Array<any> = ['January', ‘February’, 'March', 'April', 'May', 'June', 'July'];
     ```

--   **Datasets (JSON Objects Array):** It is a data of the chart which is framed on a a vertical or horizontal bars.
+-   **Datasets (JSON Objects Array):** It is a data of the chart which is framed on vertical or horizontal bars.
 For example,
     ```typescript
     {data: [69, 72, 82, 79, 92], label: 'Net Profit Margin (%)'} ];
     ```
-- **chartHover/chartClick (mouse Events):** It is a event which appears when the mouse is taken or clicked over the line chart.
-For example, displaying label and point value when mouse is clicked on the chart or mouse is moved over the chart.
+- **chartHover/chartClick (mouse Events):** It is an event which appears when the mouse is taken or clicked over the line chart.
+For example, displaying label and point value when the mouse is clicked on the chart or mouse is moved over the chart.
 - **Legends (Boolean):** It is a name given to the same category of data that is used in plotting the bar chart.
 If it is true, it shows the legends otherwise it does not show.
 - **Color (Color/color hexadecimal code):** This property provides user desire color to the line chart.
 For example,
     ```css